Nu Aspect: 2017–2023: Career beginnings and breakthrough

-2024-present: Tomorrowland and new music
+Since 2024: Tomorrowland and new music

 In 2024, Higgins released the single "Take Me Home", in collaboration with TCTS and RAHH.
 In May, Higgins released two singles, the first a collaboration with British singer, Jem Cooke, titled "Distraction", which was followed by the single "Bloom Again".
 In July, Aspect performed a live set at the Tomorrowland festival.
 In September, he collaborated with singer-songwriter Poppy Baskcomb on the song "Over The Edge".
 At the end of the year on November 29, "Sweet Release" was released as the final single of the year.
 "Blindspot" was released on March 28, making it his first release of 2025, it includes Goodboys, and AVAION as collaborators.
 On May 16, Higgins released its follow-up single, "Watching Over You", featuring Marlo Rex.

 Artistry

-Nu Aspect sound has been described as House, and Melodic Techno.
-Higgins has recalled the music he grow-up on his city to such as house, early garage and UK bass records.
+Nu Aspect sound has been described as house and melodic techno.
+Higgins has recalled the music he grew up to, such as house, early garage and UK bass records.
 He has named electronic artists Tchami, Chris Lorenzo, and Gorgon City as influences to his music.

 Personal life

-Higgins is currently studying at the University of Manchester.
+As of 2023, Higgins is studying at the University of Manchester.